top of page

 Zecharia Sitchin

 The Lost Book of Enki is a fascinating read for anyone interested in ancient Sumerian mythology.
-Written by Zecharia Sitchin, the book is a translation of ancient Sumerian texts that tell the story of the Anunnaki, a group of deities who supposedly came to Earth from the planetibiru.
+Written by Zecharia Sitchin, the book is a translation of ancient Sumerian texts that tell the story of the Anunnaki, a group of deities who supposedly came to Earth from the planet Nibiru.
 The book provides a unique perspective on the creation of humanity and the role of the Anunnaki in shaping our world.
 While some may view the book as controversial, it is nonetheless a thought-provoking and engaging read for those interested in ancient history and mythology.

 Mesopotamian and Sumerian mythology